(Image by Pierre Blaché via http://www.flickr.com/photos/pierre9x6/48807206678/)

 Yasukuni Shrine holds deep cultural and religious significance for many Japanese people.
 It serves as a place of mourning and remembrance for families who lost loved ones in war.
 Traditional Shinto rituals and festivals, such as the Mitama Matsuri in July, are regularly conducted at the shrine.
 These events, featuring thousands of lanterns, celebrate and honour the spirits of the dead, creating a unique and poignant atmosphere.

-(Image by Gary Todd via https://tinyurl.com/mry7fuj4)
+(Image by Gary Todd via http://tinyurl.com/mry7fuj4)

 Adjacent to Yasukuni Shrine is the Yushukan Museum, an integral part of the visit for those looking to delve deeper into Japan’s wartime history.
 The museum houses an extensive collection of artifacts, including weapons, uniforms, and personal belongings of soldiers.
 Through these exhibits, visitors can gain a deeper understanding of the lives and sacrifices of those enshrined at Yasukuni.